ir2pid/s3eAndroidAppirater/README.md

 s3eAndroidAppirater
-(An app rater android extension to drive your apps rating by reminding users to rate your app) (android is supported, iOS support will be added soon)
+(An app rater android extension to drive your apps rating by reminding users to rate your app) (android is supported, iOS version is available in the link  below)

 -----------------------------------------------------------
 How to :